-Each year, Petaluma Bounty’s internship program hosts 3-8 students from college and high school senior levels.
-The year-round program is offered in the fall, spring and summer.
+Each year, Petaluma Bounty’s internship program hosts 3-8 college and high school students.
+The program is offered in the fall, spring and summer.
 We work with academic institutions so that students can receive credit for their time with us.

 Our internship program began in 2006, and each internship is shaped by the interest of the applicant and the needs of our organization.